macquarie-cloud-services/azure-wvd-deployment/azvmimagebuilder/README.md

-# Create a Windows Custom Managed Image from an Azure Platform Vanilla OS Image
+# Using PowerShell to Create a Windows Server Custom Image using Azure VM Image Builder

 > **MAY 2020 SERVICE ALERT** - Existing users, please ensure you are compliant this [Service Alert by 26th May!!!](https://github.com/danielsollondon/azvmimagebuilder#service-update-may-2020-action-needed-by-26th-may---please-review)

-This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distribute to a region.
+This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distibute to the Azure [Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries), where you can replicate regions, control the scale, and share inside and outside your organizations.

 This covers using mutliple customizations to illustrate some high level functionality:
 * PowerShell (ScriptUri) - Downloading a bash script and executing it